Evaluating Apple Against Peers In Technology Hardware, Storage & Peripherals Industry - Apple (NASDAQ:AAPL)

 -

-With a Price to Earnings ratio of 32.89, which is 0.84x less than the industry average, the stock shows potential for growth at a reasonable price, making it an interesting consideration for market participants.
+The Price to Earnings ratio of 32.74 is 0.86x lower than the industry average, indicating potential undervaluation for the stock.

 -